 Past Vail Film Festival special guests include Olivia Wilde, Aaron Paul, Kate Bosworth, Kevin Smith, Michelle Monaghan, Harold Ramis, Zach Braff, Julie Delpy, Jane Seymour, Christina Ricci, Tim Daly, Jesse Eisenberg, Luke Wilson, Allison Janney, Tate Taylor, Josh Lucas, Aya Cash, Michael Imperioli, Sophia Bush, Krysten Ritter, among others.

-The 1st place Feature Screenplay will be read by producers Yvette Yates and Shaun Redick (Oscar nominated producer of 'Get Out' and 'BlacKKKlansman'), and the 1st place TV Pilot will be read by Miramax Television's Amanda Klein.
+The 1st place Feature Screenplay will be read by established film producers and talent agents, and the 1st place TV Pilot will be read by leading television producers.
 1st place, 2nd place and 3rd place feature, short, and television screenplay winners will be included in a national press release, and will have their scripts recommended to key decision-makers at leading entertainment companies.
-All top placing screenplays will also be listed on the Vail Film Festival website as the top placements of the 2021 Vail Screenplay Competition.
+All top placing screenplays will also be listed on the Vail Film Festival website as the top placements of the 2022 Vail Screenplay Competition.
 All semifinalists will have their scripts listed on the Vail Film Festival website.